 The following is a discussion of substantive changes which have been made to the rule as proposed on February 10, 1983.
+Changes made in response to JCAR comments are also noted.

-Section 120,103 Definitions
+Section 120.103 Definitions

 The definition of "authorized representative" has been amended to include those persons who act on behalf of an agency under a formal agreement that may not be considered a "contract" under contract law.
 This might, for example, include a local government or another state agency.